Listen to this article

 - Cap-Gap ends if the H1B application is denied before Oct.
 1.

 Cap-Gap occurs because an employer may not have the option of filing H1B for the F-1 student at the time his/her OPT EAD is officially expiring.

-Did you know that you can get Amazon Prime Student 6 month FREE trial for F1 visa holders studying in USA?
+Did you know that you can get Amazon Prime Student 6-month FREE trial for F1 visa holders studying in the USA?

 The F-1 student can stay in the USA while the change of status petition is pending without adding unlawful presence, provided they do not work without authorization.

-You are not counted in cap subject lottery if your H1B application was selected in lottery but was later denied.
+You are not counted in the cap-subject lottery if your H1B application was selected in the lottery but was later denied.

 If an F-1 student with a pending change of status h1B petition has other work authorization (such as an I-765 with valid dates) that is valid even after Sept.
 30, he/she can continue to work.

-You have 33 calendar days to file an H1B denial appeal.
+You get 33 calendar days to file an H1B denial appeal.